 1. Education Fees

 Are you a student doctor/nurse?
 Do you have children in college?
 If you find yourself answering yes to any of these questions, then you may be entitled to a tax rebate for these college expenses.
-You can claim a tax credit on the fees that you have paid for that particular tax year by submitting the completed claim form and a P60 form.
+You can claim a tax credit on the fees that you have paid for that particular tax year by submitting the completed claim form.

 Once this form is submitted, your income tax liability is reviewed and any refund due to you will be made.
 Tax credits can only be claimed on tuition fees and not fees like exam expenses or registration fees.
 The college admissions office will be able to provide you with a receipt if you are unsure on what you can claim.